adamn85/WebSSL/README.md

-# PHP Class for WebSSL with sample for creating a PKI
+# PHP Class for WebSSL with samples
 WebSSL is a cryptographic library built to run within a Hardware Security Module and provides a universally accessible interface.